IBM-Bluemix-Docs/voice-agent/limitations.md

 # Limitations
 {: #limitations}

-The experimental release of {{site.data.keyword.iva_full}} has the following limitations.
+This release of {{site.data.keyword.iva_full}} has the following limitations.
 {: shortdesc}

 * Only connections to the public switched telephone network (PSTN) are supported.
-* Only Twilio&reg; SIP trunks are supported, which results in limitations such as:
+* Only Twilio&reg; SIP trunks are supported.
-  * The SIPS URI scheme is not supported.
-  * Secure Real-time Transport Protocol (SRTP) encryption is not supported.
-  * Call transfer is not supported.
-  * API actions and state variables that are related to these features are not supported.
 * All voice agent configuration must be specified in the {{site.data.keyword.conversationshort}} service using the API.